Louis Barthas: World War I

 Barthas was mobilized to the 280th Infantry Regiment of Narbonne in August 1914, with the rank of corporal – a rank he held for the duration of the conflict.
 In December 1915, he joined the 296th Infantry Regiment.
 In November 1917, he joined the 248th Infantry Regiment.

 For four years he fought in the most dangerous sectors of the front: Notre-Dame-de-Lorette, Verdun, the Somme, and the Chemin des Dames.
 He took part in the French Army mutinies of 1917.
 His wartime memoir seems to have begun as a diary, which over the years came to fill many volumes.

 Later life

 Barthas was decommissioned in February 1919, and soon set out to assemble a comprehensive narrative of his wartime years.
 He transcribed his diaries and letters into 19 notebooks, pasting in picture postcards, illustrations, and maps clipped from newspapers and magazines.

 He did not think to have them published, therefore the notebooks remained unpublished in the family armoire for more than sixty years.
 Eventually discovered by professor Rémy Cazals of the University of Toulouse, they were published in 1978.

+Legacy

+On a memorial to the fallen of World War I in Pontcharra-sur-Bréda in the Département Isère, a quote of Barthas' diary is engraved, reading: